with a famous heritage

 Created originally to serve the inter-state settlement of trade transactions between member countries, the IBEC has turned into a universal financial institution, the purpose of which is to promote foreign trade connections between the nations being the Bank’s member countries, between their banks, businesses, and institutions, as well as between banks, businesses, and institutions of other nations.

-The IBEC’s authorized capital is 400 million euros, paid-up capital was increased by 58 million euros pursuant to the resolution of the 121st meeting of the IBEC’c Council in Bratislava, Slovakia, on 5 June 2013, and is presently 187 million euros.
+The IBEC’s authorized capital is 400 million euros, paid-up capital was increased by 13 million euros pursuant to the resolution of the 128st meeting of the IBEC Council in Moscow, Russian Federation, on 23 November 2016, and is presently 200 million euros.

 The Bank has a wide network of correspondent banks in its member countries and other countries.
 IBEC combines strong positions on financial markets with international experience.
 The Bank's intergovernmental status ensures its financial stability and provides additional guarantees for its customers.
 IBEC guarantees the confidentiality of transactions, accounts and deposits of its clients and correspondents.